 CAGRCompound Annual Growth Rate.
 Annualized geometric return derived from the full NAV series.

 Sharpe Ratio(Mean monthly excess return × √12) / (Std of monthly returns × √12).
-Measures risk-adjusted return per unit of total volatility.
+Risk-adjusted return per unit of total volatility.

 Sortino RatioSame as Sharpe but substitutes downside deviation (volatility of negative returns only) for standard deviation.
 Penalizes downside risk without penalizing upside volatility.